Ellpeck/Contentless/README.md

 Contentless will now automatically add any content files from your `Content` directory and subdirectories to your `Content.mgcb` file if they haven't already been added either manually or by Contentless.
 No existing items' configurations will be overridden, so you can still use the Content Pipeline tool to modify any settings as well.

 # Configuring
 To add a configuration file to Contentless, simply create a file named `Contentless.json` in the same directory as your `Content.mgcb` file.
 You can use the config to change several options.
-For reference, here is a configuration file with the default values that are used if no config is supplied:
+For reference, here is a configuration file with the default values that are used if no config is supplied, along with some documentation:
 ```json5
 {
     // The list of files that should be excluded.
 Can use regex